adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 }
 ```

-Make sure to generate the ace manifest file by running the following command.
+Make sure to generate the Ace manifest file by running the following command.

 ```sh
 node ace generate:manifest